liquity/dev/README.md

 Troves in Liquity are recorded in a sorted doubly linked list, sorted by their ICR, from high to low.

-All Trove operations that change the collateral ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
+All Trove operations that change the collateralization ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, a ‘hint’ may be provided.

 A hint is the address of a Trove with a position in the sorted list close to the correct insert position.